DylanPiercey/header-field/README.md

 # Header-Field
-Transform header fields into a properly formatted string, with uppercase characters and hyphens.
+Transform header fields into a properly formatted string, with lowercase characters and hyphens.

 # Installation